Game Titan

 Game Titan was an American Video Game development studio that was founded in 1999 by Eric Kinkead.
-They were a small team primarily focused on making handheld games for the Game Boy Advance.
+They were a small team primarily focused on making handheld games for the Game Boy Advance, operating out of Kinkead's apartment in Austin, Texas.
+They are mainly known for converting Earthworm Jim to the Game Boy Advance.
 The studio was shut down in 2005 for unknown reasons.